atcoinorg/atcoin/doc/build-osx.md

 cmake --build build --target deploy
 ```

-## Running Bitcoin Core
+## Running ATCOIN Core

-Bitcoin Core should now be available at `./build/bin/bitcoind`.
+ATCOIN Core should now be available at `./build/bin/bitcoind`.
-If you compiled support for the GUI, it should be available at `./build/bin/bitcoin-qt`.
+If you compiled support for the GUI, it should be available at `./build/bin/atcoin-qt`.

 The first time you run `bitcoind` or `bitcoin-qt`, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.